Corton (wine): Production

 In 2008, 94.78 ha of vineyard surface was in production within the AOC, and 2,984 hectoliter of wine was produced, of which 2,822 hectoliter red and 162 hectoliter white.
 This corresponds to just under 400,000 bottles, of which just over 21,000 were white Corton.

 Producers

 As with most Burgundy vineyards, several different producers own parts of the vineyard and produce and sell their own finished wines, or sell their grapes or wines to négociant-éleveurs for vinification or bottling and distribution.

 Corton, Corton-Charlemagne and Charlemagne

 There are three partially overlapping Grand Cru AOCs that cover the vineyards on the Corton hill; Corton for red and white wine, Corton-Charlemagne for white wine, and the little used Charlemagne for white wine.
 Corton-Charlemagne from Chardonnay grapes mostly originate from the higher parts of the hill.
 The vineyard surface of these three appellations totalled 147.5 ha in 2008.
 Many vineyard parcels on the hill are allowed to be used either for red Corton or white Corton-Charlemagne.

 Climats

-The following climats exist within the Corton AOC:
+Climats within the Corton AOC and permitted on bottlings include: